 - Member of the Canadian Institute for Military and Veteran Health Research (CIMVHR)

 I strongly believe in the importance of establishing a positive and safe therapeutic environment and working collaboratively with clients to develop a treatment plan that will meet their individual needs and improve functioning and quality of life.
 My primary therapeutic approach is cognitive behavioural therapy (CBT), a type of therapy that looks at the relationship between thoughts, feelings, and behaviours.
 Related to this approach, I use Prolonged Exposure (PE) and Cognitive Processing Therapy (CPT) for the treatment of PTSD and Exposure/Response Prevention (ERP) for the treatment of OCD.
+I am also a certified Basic Accelerated Resolution Therapy (ART) practitioner.
+For information about ART, please go to acceleratedresolutiontherapy.com.
 For helping parents manage child and adolescent behavioural challenges, my approach is primarily that of positive parenting and teaching behaviour management strategies to help parents promote their children’s social, emotional, and academic competence.

 As a clinical psychologist, I have worked in a variety of clinical settings including the IWK Health Centre Mental Health and Addictions Program in Halifax, NS from 2004-2009; the University of Manitoba & Deer Lodge Centre Operational Stress Injury (OSI) Clinic in Winnipeg, MB from 2009-2013; and the Operational Trauma and Stress Support Centre (OTSSC) and General Mental Health (GMH) programs at the Canadian Forces Health Centre in Ottawa, ON from 2013-2018.
 I have also held a number of leadership appointments including Psychology Practice Leader, Interim Clinical Leader, and Acting Program Manager for OTSSC and was an Assistant Professor at the University of Manitoba.
 I have supervised psychology practicum students, interns, and psychologists under board supervision.